 I mentioned in our hardwood floor tutorial that we had been staring at paint swatches for a year and a half in our master bedroom.

-The room was a disaster filled with gross brown carpet, tan walls with paint swatches and patched walls.
+The room was a disaster filled with gross brown carpet, tan walls with paint swatches, and patched walls that were never re-textured.

 Here’s what we started with: